 - Nodes: All synthetic transactions originate and terminate at the nodes.
 Nodes are also referred to as agents or Microsoft Management Agents.

-- Data: The results of the various network tests are stored in the Azure Log Analytics repository.
+- Data: The results of the various network tests are stored in the Log Analytics workspace.

 Under the old model, the bill was computed based on the number of nodes and the volume of data generated.

 How is usage of Performance Monitor charged under the new model?

 The Performance Monitor feature in NPM is now billed based on a combination of:

 What is a subnet link?

 Performance Monitor monitors connectivity between two or more locations on the network.
 The connection between a group of nodes or agents on one subnet, and a group of nodes on another subnet, is called a subnet link.